 Complete Chester Gould’s Dick Tracy Series

-With apologies to all other works, the best collection series to date would have to be the “Complete Chester Gould’s Dick Tracy” series, which has produced 14 volumes to date and shows no signs of stopping (Volume 15 is due out July 2013).
+With apologies to all other works, the best collection series to date would have to be the “Complete Chester Gould’s Dick Tracy” series, which has produced over 20 volumes to date and shows no signs of stopping.
 In addition to great introductions by Dick Tracy artists and writers, each hard cover book beautifully presents an average of two years of work in each volume.

 |Vol #1||Contains Gould’s strips Oct 1931 to May 1933 with Tracy battling Big Boy and his gang while adopting a spunky young orphan named Junior.
 Features an interview with the late Chester Gould and an introduction by Max Allan Collins.|